 It’s official, remote work is here to stay.

-25% of all jobs in North America will be remote by the end of 2022, according to research by The Ladders career site.
+25% of all jobs in North America will have gone remote by the end of 2022, according to research by The Ladders career site.
 This trend is set to continue in 2023 and beyond.

 Have you been thinking about how to become a digital nomad in 2023, but don’t know where to start?